Agentic RAG: How AI Search Picks Sources Now

 The third is brand citation tracking.
 SEO tracks rankings.
 AEO and GEO track mentions, citations, and the queries that triggered them across ChatGPT, Perplexity, Google AI Mode, and Claude.
 Different tools, different dashboards.
 “Did the brand show up in the AI answer?” replaces “what position did the page rank?”

-These three workstreams build what we call an Everysearch™ engine.
+These three workstreams form the core of our Good SEO™ approach.
 Same source content gets engineered for retrievability, distributed through earned channels, and measured against citation share.
 Built once, distributed everywhere, cited in the answer surfaces your buyers actually use.

 One Engagement Where This Approach Moved Revenue